houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 c)	Calculate the area of the circle.

 Let's say you're trying to understand the concept of existentialism in philosophy, you could break it down as follows:
-a)	Personal autonomy - The idea that individuals have the free-will to choose and create meaning
+a)	Personal autonomy: The idea that individuals have the free-will to choose and create meaning
-b)	Authenticity - The idea that individuals should live in accordance with their own values and beliefs
+b)	Authenticity: The idea that individuals should live in accordance with their own values and beliefs
-c)	Accountability - The idea that we are all responsible for our actions
+c)	Accountability: The idea that we are all responsible for our actions
-d)	The quest for meaning - The idea that we are constantly searching for meaning
+d)	The quest for meaning: The idea that we are constantly searching for meaning

 **2. Pattern recognition:**